Dwarkanath Tagore: Business life

 In 1832, Tagore purchased a coal mine at Raniganj, the oldest, largest, and richest coal mine in India.
-It eventually became the Bengal Coal Company.
+It eventually became the Bengal Coal Company.Dwarkanath Tagore owned a separate historic house in Baruipur known as Nimak Mahal (also called Old Barakuthi).
+He acquired the property while he was associated with the salt trade and served in the Baruipur Salt Division.
+Later, Bankim Chandra Chattopadhyay lived in this house during his tenure as Deputy Magistrate of Baruipur (1864–1868), where he wrote some of his famous literary works.

 Death

 Monument of Dwarkanath Tagore at Kensal Green Cemetery, London.

 A commemoration to Dwarkanath Tagore at Kensal Green Cemetery on 11 August 2018 was organised by Bengal Heritage Foundation.

-Dwarakanath Tagore died "at the peak of his fortune" on the evening of 1 August 1846 at the St. George's Hotel in London.
+Dwarakanath Tagore died "at the peak of his fortune" on the evening of 1 August 1846 at St. George's Hotel in London.

 In his obituary, The London Mail newspaper of 7 August wrote:

 Descended from the highest Brahmin caste of India his family can prove a long and undoubted pedigree.
 But it is not on account of this nobility that we now review his life but on far better grounds.
 However gifted, his claims rest on a higher pedestal – he was the benefactor of his country...
 They testified to his merits in the encouragement of every public and private undertaking likely to benefit India.